Contact Us

 Whether you’ve just unpacked your boxes or are still finding your feet, winter is a wonderful time to start discovering what makes island life so special.

-From scenic walks to festive traditions, here are five activities to help you feel at home and make the most of your first winter in Guernsey.
+From scenic walks to warming up, here are five activities to help you feel at home and make the most of your first winter in Guernsey.

 1. Enjoy a relaxing Guernsey staycation